VU-Cog-Sci/retino_HCP/README.md

 # TO DO
 # -----
-# Run it on LISA to see if it works with 10 steps
+# Run it on LISA to see if it works with 30 steps
+# Check duration
 # Compare with results of gauss obtain with martin_dev_indiv
+# Code multiprocessing of prf_fitgrid